Doulos/CnCpp-MemoryManagement/ABOUT.md

 This repository contains coding examples related to a 3-part webinar on C/C++ Memory Management.

 The code in many of these examples intentionally exhibits bad behavior even though it compiles.
+Please take time to understand the code.
+Some parts of this code are useful for reuse, but others here simply illustrate bad code.
+Don't copy the bad parts!

-For more information, contact <mailto:info@doulos.com>.
+For more information, contact info@doulos.com.

 ## Requirements

-Note: This project was tested on:

-1. macos Ventura 13.3.1a running on MacBook Pro with Apple M1 Max (Arm64) **without GDB**
-2. Ubuntu 20.04.6 LTS running on `x86_64` (Intel Xeon CPU) with 1 core & 2G RAM
-3. WSL2 running Ubuntu 20.04.5 LTS running on a Dell XPS 15 9510 with i9-11900H (x86_64)
-4. WSL2 running Ubuntu 22.04.2 LTS running on a Dell XPS 15 9510 with i9-11900H (x86_64)
-5. {fmt} library for I/O using by this code

 You should have the following tools installed.